just-buidl-it/congress-dot-gov/README.md

 await billClient.getLatestBills();
 ```

-### Schemas
+## Schemas and Irregularities
-Schemas can be imported from the schemas path.
+Validation schemas can be imported from the schemas path.
 You can then assert any responses with these schemas.
+These schemas are inferred to type the responses from the API and do not transform the returned data.

 ```typescript